yelloworangebananaa/biogemma_lora/README.md

 The continuing decline in held-out loss suggests that training may have stopped before convergence.
 Insufficient training is therefore a plausible explanation for the limited benchmark improvement, but it has not been established as the cause.

-The correct conclusion is not that the fine-tune succeeded or failed completely.
-It succeeded at domain-language adaptation but did not yet demonstrate reliable improvement in biology question answering.
+The project succeeded at domain-language adaptation but did not yet demonstrate reliable improvement in biology question answering.

 ## Model Release Status